 Step 1: Set the Air Conditioning to Off and the Blower On

-Step 2: Diagnose the Situation
+Step 2: Pinpoint the Situation

 - Filthy evaporator coil: If dust builds up on the coil, air can’t reach it, and it’s liable to freeze.

 - Broken blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

 The next time your AC freezes up, contact the NATE-certified techs at Neal Harris Service Experts to fix the situation.
 We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things working again quickly.
 Contact us at 816-787-0500 to book air conditioning repair in Kansas City with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.